 If the physician addresses a certain problem like dysphagia as dysphasia, or claustrum as colostrum, it could lead to the wrong transcription.
 Leading the patient to a cure he or she never required.

 Let’s suppose the physician does not make any mistakes in pronunciation.
 But if the knowledge of the medical transcriber is not as dependable, similar sounding words may be misspelled.
 Making the term inaccurate or relatable to some other disease.
 This can also lead to treatments that a patient does not need.

 Another one of the very common errors medical transcribers make is that they mix up numerical values.
 These values are of utmost value when a doctor assigns a treatment.
 The problem here is that not all medicines are fit for everyone.
 Doctors prescribe patients a dosage based on their medical condition.
 For instance, if a doctor dictates 30 and the transcriber writes 3, or vice versa, the effects could be drastically different.

 Medical transcriptions errors could prove extremely costly.
 A lot of the patients around the world have had fatalities due to the above-mentioned transcription errors.
 A simple mishearing or typo can change the course of a treatment drastically.
 Unfortunately people may have to pay for those mistakes with their lives.
 No matter how good a transcriber is, life is not something worth risking.

 Fortunately, there is a way around this matter and the US healthcare industry has already adopted it.
 Doctors here are using speech recognition software that allows them to transcribe documents in shorter time frames and with better accuracy.

-Voice recognition software has been used in this industry for long.
-This software has grown smarter with the launch of every new generation.
+Voice recognition software has been used in this industry for a long time, and has grown smarter with the launch of every new generation.